qtop/qtop/docs/documentation.md

   ![Accounting Summary](images/accounting_summary.png "Accounting Summary")

-If a queue is denoted as blocked in the LRMS, it will be marked with an asterisk.
+If a queue is denoted as blocked in the Resource Management System, it will be marked with an asterisk.

 ##### Worker Nodes Occupancy